Skip to content

 Short description

-API Gateway APIs can return 403 responses for the following reasons:
+API Gateway APIs might return "HTTP 403" errors for the following reasons:

 IssueResponse headerError messageRoot cause

-Access denied"x-amzn-errortype" = "AccessDeniedException""User is not authorized to access this resource with an explicit deny"The caller isn't authorized to access an API that uses an API Gateway Lambda authorizer.
+Access denied"x-amzn-errortype" = "AccessDeniedException""User is not authorized to access this resource with an explicit deny in an identity-based policy"The API Gateway Lambda authorizer that the API uses doesn't authorize the caller.

-Access denied"x-amzn-errortype" = "AccessDeniedException""User: <user-arn> is not authorized to perform: execute-api:Invoke on resource: <api-resource-arn> with an explicit deny"The caller isn't authorized to access an API that uses AWS Identity and Access Management (IAM) authorization.
-Or, the API has an attached resource policy that explicitly denies access to the caller.
+Access denied"x-amzn-errortype" = "AccessDeniedException""User: user-arn is not authorized to perform: execute-api:Invoke on resource: api-resource-arn with an explicit deny"The AWS Identity and Access Management (IAM) authorization that the API uses doesn't authorize the caller.
+Or, the resource policy that's attached to the API explicitly denies access to the caller.
 For more information, see IAM authentication and resource policy.

-Access denied"x-amzn-errortype" = "AccessDeniedException""User: anonymous is not authorized to perform: execute-api:Invoke on resource:<api-resource-arn>"The caller isn't authorized to access an API that uses IAM authorization.
-Or, the API has an attached resource policy that doesn't explicitly allow the caller to invoke the API.
+Access denied"x-amzn-errortype" = "AccessDeniedException""User: anonymous is not authorized to perform: execute-api:Invoke on resource:api-resource-arn"The IAM authorization that the API uses doesn't authorize the caller.
+Or, the resource policy that's attached to the API doesn't explicitly allow the caller to invoke the API.
 For more information, see IAM authentication and resource policy.

 Access denied"x-amzn-errortype" = "AccessDeniedException""The security token included in the request is invalid."The caller used IAM keys that aren't valid to access an API that uses IAM authorization.

-Authentication token expired"x-amzn-errortype" = "InvalidSignatureException""Signature expired"The authentication token in the request is expired.
+Authentication token expired"x-amzn-errortype" = "InvalidSignatureException""Signature expired"The request's authentication token expired.

 Signature isn't valid"x-amzn-errortype" = "InvalidSignatureException""The request signature we calculated does not match the signature you provided.
 Check your AWS Secret Access Key and signing method."The signature in the request doesn't match the signature on the server when the caller accesses an API that uses IAM authorization.